 V. The Future

 That’s clearly false.
-The victim replaces the device with another, perhaps using insurance money.
+The victim replaces the device with another.
+Perhaps using insurance money.
 That generates a commission for the salesperson.
 It generates a profit for the retailer.
 Also generated is a profit to the importer.
-It generates tax revenue for government.
+It generates tax revenue.
 And so on.

 Then the thief is caught.
 Police officers benefit.
 The judge and other lawyers benefit.
-The thief goes to a correctional facility (prison) for this and his many other crimes.
+The thief goes to prison.
 More people benefit.
-The corrections officers (guards) benefit.
+The guards benefit.
 The staff psychologists benefit.
 The parole officers later benefit.
 The social workers benefit.

 If crime dropped too steeply, that would harm many people.
 Some would lose their jobs.
-So the theft didn’t ‘cost society’ $1,000.
-How much it cost, if anything, is difficult to estimate.
+So the theft didn’t “cost society” $1,000.
+How much it cost, if anything, is hard to estimate.
 Perhaps it stimulated the economy and society profited.